 Grants For Highly Achieving Single Mothers

-There are programs to help fund the research programs or ideas of single mothers, who are highly qualified.
+There are programs to help fund the research programs or ideas of highly-qualified single mothers.

-22. MacArthur Genius Grant: This is a five-year grant for individuals who have exceptional creativity.
-This grant helps them pursue their passion for achieving outstanding results.
+22. MacArthur Genius Grant: This is a five-year grant for individuals who have exceptional creativity, enabling them to pursue their passions.

 Individuals are nominated based on the following: